 The TomTom index measures the difference between off-peak and peak traffic speeds.
 As Belfast has relatively good off-peak speeds compared with other cities, this exaggerates ITS' congestion problem.
-Intuitively, based on personal observation and experience, I do not believe Belfast has a worse congestion problem than London, or indeed the other UK cities.
-I have therefore used a combination of INRIX and TomTom data to determine the cities that I would scrutinise in this report.

 The INRIX data has Belfast as the third most congested city in the UK, behind London and Manchester.
 The INRIX index measures urban motor way traffic delays, so would exclude Edinburgh and Brighton, which are mainly devoid of urban motor ways.